uafgeotools/cube_conversion/README.md

 This command-line tool converts [DiGOS](https://digos.eu/) DATA-CUBE<sup>3</sup>
 files into miniSEED files of a desired length of time with specified metadata.
-Output miniSEED files are ready for IRIS upload and have units of Pa.
+Output miniSEED files have units of Pa, unless the user selects to export the files in a form suitable for submission to EarthScope.
 The tool can differentiate between channels for 3 channel DATA-CUBE<sup>3</sup> files and optionally extract coordinates from the digitizer's GPS.
 The code only looks for files from digitizers defined in the `digitizer_sensor_pairs.json` file.
 Therefore,